Sputznik/orbit-bundle/README.md

 17. paged: The number of page whose default value is 1.
 Show the posts that would normally show up just on page X when using the "Older Entries" link.
 18. style:
 19. order: Designates the ascending or descending order of the 'orderby' parameter.
 Defaults to 'DESC'.
 20. orderby: Sort retrieved posts by parameter.
 Defaults to 'date (post_date)'.
 One or more options can be passed.
-Follow the link to find the options that can be passed in the shortcode.
-[WP DOCUMENTATION](https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters)
+Follow [WP DOCUMENTATION](https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters) to find the options that can be passed in the shortcode.